Guffington/euler_problems/README.md

 ├── problems_11_to_20.py          # Solutions to problems 11–20
 ├── problems_21_to_30.py          # Solutions to problems 21–30
 ├── problems_31_to_40.py          # Solutions to problems 31–40
+├── problems_41_to_50.py          # Solutions to problems 41–50
-├── utils.py                      # Shared helper functions
+├── utils.py                      # Shared useful functions
 ├── problem_eight_number.txt      # Input data for Problem 8
 ├── problem_eleven_number.txt     # Input data for Problem 11
 ├── problem_thirteen_numbers.txt  # Input data for Problem 13